CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: Abstract

 \section{Abstract}

-Programmers increasingly rely on Large Language Models (LLMs) for code generation.
-However, they now have to deal with issues like having to constantly switch between generating and verifying code, caused by misalignment between programmers' prompts and the generated code.
-Unfortunately, current LLM-driven code assistants provide insufficient support during the prompt authoring process to help programmers tackle these challenges emerging from the new workflow.
-To address these challenges, we employed an iterative design process to understand programmers' strategies when programming with LLMs.
-Based on our findings, we developed \sys{}, a system that assists programmers by enabling hierarchical task decomposition, incremental code generation, and verification of results during prompt authoring.
-A user study with 12 experienced programmers showed that \sys{} is effective in helping programmers externalize their mental models flexibly, improving their ability to navigate and edit code across various abstraction levels, from initial intent to final code implementation.
+\rv{Programmers increasingly rely on Large Language Models (LLMs) for code generation.
+However, misalignment between programmers' goals and generated code complicates the code evaluation process and demands frequent switching between prompt authoring and code evaluation.
+Yet, current LLM-driven code assistants lack sufficient scaffolding to help programmers format intentions from their overarching goals, a crucial step before translating these intentions into natural language prompts.} To address this gap, we adopted an iterative design process to gain insights into programmers' strategies when using LLMs for programming.
+Building on our findings, we created \sys{}, a system that supports programmers by facilitating hierarchical task decomposition, direct code segment manipulation, and result evaluation during prompt authoring.
+A user study with 12 experienced programmers showed that \sys{} is effective in helping programmers externalize their problem-solving intentions flexibly, improving their ability to evaluate and modify code across various abstraction levels, from goal to final code implementation.